Opfour/usb-dos/README.md

 ## What you need

-1. A PC that is able to boot DOS
+1. A PC that is able to boot DOS. ***NOTE:** UEFI-only PCs cannot boot DOS.*
-2. A PC that can boot from USB*
+2. A PC that is able to boot from USB\*.
-3. Some memory.
-Really almost none.

-That's about it.
+3. *Any* x86-32 processor, and 1MB or more of RAM.
+This system will run usefully on a 35-year-old PC.

-You don't need a hard disk.
-It will work fine without one, or with one that's encrypted or otherwise unreadable.
+That's all.
+You _do not need a hard disk._ It will work fine without one, or with a drive that's encrypted or otherwise unreadable.

-You don't need any other OS.
+You do not need any other OS on the target PC.

 \* There are ways around that.
 You can also write the image to a CF card and use that instead of an EIDE hard disk.